-- Obtain a "Change of Major Application" in the Music Office or the Advisement Center. - Complete the form, including signatures, and submit it to the Advisement Center.
+- Obtain a "Change of Major Application" from the Music Advisor. - Complete the form, including signatures, and submit it to the Music Advisor.

 Changing Your Major (leaving the School of Music)

 - Be aware of university policy: Once you have 75 earned BYU credit hours (excluding language exam credits), you are not allowed to change your major, unless special permission is granted. - Changing majors within the School of Music is permissible and represents an exception to the university policy.